Harry Hylton-Foster: Political career

-In 1954, Hylton-Foster was named the Solicitor-General for England, receiving the customary knighthood.
+In 1954, Hylton-Foster was named the Solicitor General for England and Wales, receiving the customary knighthood.
 The fact that he was serving as solicitor general when he was named speaker of the House of Commons in 1959 was a source of some controversy, which was compounded by the fact that the opposition Labour Party felt they had been insufficiently consulted about the nomination.
 However, once the controversy died down, Hylton-Foster proved to be a popular and respected speaker.

 Personal life, death and aftermath

 Hylton-Foster was married to the former Audrey Brown.

 On 2 September 1965, Hylton-Foster collapsed while walking along Duke Street, St James's.
 Attempts to resuscitate him were unsuccessful, and he was pronounced dead, aged 60, upon arrival at nearby St George's Hospital.
 Audrey Hylton-Foster was given a life peerage as Baroness Hylton-Foster in his honour the same year, and was granted a life annuity by the Honourable Lady Hylton-Foster's Annuity Act 1965.

 Hylton-Foster and his wife are buried together in the churchyard of St Barnabas Church, Ranmore Common, Surrey.